Georgia Republic Travel Information

 Local time is GMT +4.

 Electrical current is 220 volts, 50 Hz.
-The European round two-pin plugs are standard.
+The 'Type C' Europlug with two round pins is standard.

-Georgian is the official language but Russian and English are also spoken.
+Georgian is the official language but Russian and English are also spoken widely.
 In Abkhazia, a region in west Georgia, the Abkhazian language also has the status of an official language.

 Travel to Georgia is usually incident-free from a health point of view so long as visitors go prepared.
-Preventative health measures should be taken for malaria when travelling to Georgia; there is no risk in Tbilisi, but visitors to the southeastern areas should take Prophylaxis before travel.
+Preventative health measures should be taken for malaria when travelling to Georgia; there is no risk in Tbilisi, but visitors to the southeastern areas should take malaria medication.
 Speak to your doctor about the best kind to take.
-There are no required vaccinations for Georgia but your doctor may recommend some or all of the following vaccinations, depending on what you are planning to do on your trip: hepatitis A, hepatitis B, typhoid, tetanus-diphtheria, rabies, and MMR (measles, mumps, rubella).
+There are no required vaccinations for Georgia but your doctor may recommend some or all of the following vaccinations, depending on what you are planning to do on your trip: hepatitis A, hepatitis B, typhoid, tetanus-diphtheria, and rabies.
 Avoid drinking untreated tap water; bottled water is widely available.
 Medical care in Georgia is limited, especially outside Tbilisi.
 Many doctors and hospitals will expect payment in cash, regardless of whether you have travel health insurance.
-If you need medications it is best to take them along with you, making sure you have a copy of a letter from your doctor explaining your condition and what has been prescribed so that you don't have difficulties with customs.
+If you need prescription medications it is best to take them along with you, making sure you have a copy of a letter from your doctor explaining your condition and what has been prescribed so that you don't have difficulties with customs.

 For restaurants, cafés or taxis, the bill is usually rounded up to the nearest 10 Lari, making tipping unnecessary.

-Georgians are friendly, hospitable and gregarious people.
+Georgians are generally friendly, hospitable and gregarious people.
 Visitors should not be surprised if offered drinks by complete strangers while dining at a restaurant or sitting at a bar.
-If visiting a church, suitable clothing should be worn.
-Shorts are inappropriate and women should cover their heads.
+If visiting a church, suitable clothing should be worn - shorts are inappropriate and women should cover their heads.
+Homosexuality is legal in Georgia but still not widely accepted.

 Suitable business attire for men is a suit, while dresses or suits are appropriate for women.
 Business cards are frequently exchanged.
-Georgians pride themselves on being good hosts, so meetings could easily be followed by a luncheon or dinner.
-Expect that many drinks will be bought and many toasts will be partaken in.
-If invited into a private home, a small gift of chocolates, flowers or alcohol is a good gesture.
-Business hours are usually 10am to 6pm.
+Georgians pride themselves on being good hosts, so meetings are often followed by a meal or drinks.
+If invited into a private home, a small gift of chocolates, flowers or alcohol is appreciated.
+Business hours are usually 10am to 6pm, with a short break taken over lunch.

 The international dialling code for Georgia is +995.
-The outgoing code is 8-10 followed by the relevant country code (e.g. 8~1044 for the UK).
+The outgoing code is 8-10 followed by the relevant country code (e.g. 8-1044 for the UK).
 Area codes exist, such as 32 for Tbilisi.
-Mobile phone coverage is good in the capital and along coastal regions, but signal strength is not as good in other areas.
-Landlines are widely available and Internet access is available in the city and at major hotels.
+Mobile phone coverage is good in the capital and in coastal regions, but signal strength is not as good in rural areas.
+Landlines are widely available and internet access is available in the city and at major hotels.

 Travellers are allowed 250 cigarettes or 250g of tobacco, 1 litre of spirits or 2 litres of wine, and a reasonable amount of perfume for personal use without incurring a customs duty.
 If importing more than 20kg of goods, a tax of 1 Lari per kilo will apply.